Ana Paula Saenz Flaunts Cleavage & Abs In A Gingham Bikini

 Ana credited the professional photographer who took the stunning snapshot by tagging his Instagram page in the caption of the post.
 As if it was not enough, she added another tag in the picture.

-The new update received more than 45,200 likes and over 380 comments in less than a day of being posted on the popular social media platform.
-Many of Ana’s online admirers flocked to the comments section to write praises and various messages, with many raving about her incredible figure.
-Others didn’t have a lot to say and just dropped a string of emoji.
+The new update received more than 45,200 likes and over 380 comments within a day of being posted on the popular social media platform.
+Many of Ana's online admirers flocked to the comments section to write praises and various messages, with many raving about her incredible figure.
+Others didn't have a lot to say and just dropped a string of emoji.

 "You look divine!
 The set looks amazing on you.
 What a lucky photographer who got to see all of this," a fan commented.